Villeneuve-Saint-Georges: 20th Century

 During the First World War, Villeneuve-Saint-Georges hosted the 232nd Territorial Infantry Regiment (normally quartered in Argentan).
 The school hospital becomes the Auxiliary Hospital of the Military Wounded Relief Society (HASSBM) No.42, while the Ferry School Group becomes the Auxiliary Hospital of the Ladies of France Association (HAADF) No.248.

 A train derailment on 30 July 1937 killed 29 people and injured 111 others at the junction between the Brunoy and Corbeil lines.
 The accident happened soon after the introduction of paid leave in France and many of the victims were traveling on vacation.

 During the Second World War, the city was bombarded by Allied aircraft because the Wehrmacht used the railway installations.
-Many Resistance fighters are also killed after the “Triage sabotage”.
+Many resistance fighters are also killed after the "Triage sabotage".
 After these events, a new demographic surge saw the construction of large housing estates in the North part of Villeneuve.

-On 1 January 1968 Villeneuve-Saint-Georges, which until then had been part of the department of Seine-et-Oise, became one of the municipalities of the new Val-de-Marne.
+On 1 January 1968, Villeneuve-Saint-Georges, which until then had been part of the department of Seine-et-Oise, became one of the municipalities of the new Val-de-Marne.

-21st Century

-The town, compared to the rest of Val-de-Marne, is perceived as noisy and undesirable place to go.
-It has lost its charm during the 18th and 19th centuries, and starting from 1980 workers have deserted the city, leaving a mostly immigrant population, most from the Maghreb and Subsaharan Africa.

-The Route nationale 6 cuts through the commune and runs parallel to the RER line, producing much noise.
-The N6 is also famous for having long traffic jams at the junction between the N6, N406 and the A86 Ring road.

 Transport

 Villeneuve-Saint-Georges is served by two stations on Paris RER line D: Villeneuve-Triage and Villeneuve-Saint-Georges.
-It is also the site of the 170 ha Villeneuve-Saint-Georges marshalling yard.
+The commune is also home to the 170 ha Villeneuve-Saint-Georges marshalling yard.

+The Route nationale 6 cuts through the commune and runs parallel to the RER line.

+In December 2025, Câble 1 opened as the first cable car line in the Grand Paris region, connecting the Bois Matar district with the Pointe du Lac station on Paris Métro Line 8 in Créteil.